ngdonna2020/Guide/README.md

 - Orange-Blue  diverging  palette  is  an  excellent  choice  for  both  colour  blind  and  sound-vision people.
 - When there are both + and – values for a field, the default range of values will use 2 color ranges.
 This is Diverging Palette
 - Field Names = [ORANGE], Parameters = [PURPLE]
+- Recommended file format when using color to encode shape: PNG, GIF
 # How to...
 - format axis bold: Right click on axis, choose format, and then set to bold
 - bold tooltip: Right click format, and then under default worksheet formatting, choose tooltip and make it bold OR Click on tooltip in the marks card, and then make it bold OR Click on worksheet in menu bar, then tooltip, and then select bold option